 Ohio requires all vehicles to have at least 25/50/25 in auto coverage, but businesses will want more coverage for their business vehicles.
 Some larger trucks will require higher limits as well.
 Luckily, commercial auto insurance is reasonable, about $187 a month.

-The best companies to get quotes for commercial auto insurance in Ohio are:
+The best companies to get quotes for commercial auto insurance in Ohio are the following and see more at the best commercial auto insurance companies in Ohio.

 Again, to get the cheapest quote, you need to shop around with a few providers or work with a digital broker like CoverWallet or Simply Business who is able to provide with several quotes in one place.